1jour1vin

 Wine rated (2022 guide) 91/100

 Aromas of blackberries, blueberries, dried leaves, earth, charcoal, toasted nuts, and graphite.
 The wine is medium-bodied to full-bodied with firm, tight tannins.
-Structured and compact with a damp earth character.
+Structured and compact with a note of damp earth.
 Try after 2025.

 Le Figaro vins